e6data/e6-oss-community/terraform/gcp/network_peering/README.md

 Use the below configs for GCP peering.

-### Same project for both networks
+### Networks in same project

 Go to [same_project](https://github.com/e6x-labs/e6-oss-community/tree/main/terraform/gcp/network_peering/same_project)  and execute the [**Execution commands**](#execution-commands) after updating **tfvars.**

 ### terraform tfvars file
+Note:
-Note: For the variable serverless_subnet_cidr
+* For the variable serverless_subnet_cidr

-1)IP range must be an unused /28 CIDR range in the same VPC network, such as 10.8.0.0/28. i.e.,mask must be 28.
+    * IP range must be an unused /28 CIDR range in the same VPC network, such as 10.8.0.0/28. i.e.,mask must be 28.

-2)Ensure that the range does not overlap with an existing subnet.
+    * Ensure that the range does not overlap with an existing subnet.

 ```bash